yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`GDB`
       The minimal command and arguments to run the GNU Debugger.

+   :term:`GIR_EXTRA_LIBS_PATH`
+      Allows to specify an extra search path for ``.so`` files in GLib related recipes using GObject introspection, and which do not compile without this setting.
+      See the ":ref:`dev-manual/common-tasks:enabling gobject introspection support`"
+      section for details.

    :term:`GITDIR`
       The directory in which a local copy of a Git repository is stored when it is cloned.